tpaananen/airvol/README.md

 ## Important

 Please test with your devices carefully with proper volume levels.
 This script is provided as is without any warranty or guarantee to work with your devices.
+Use at your own risk.

 ## Issue with Macbooks